its-cyberjaya/constitution/README.md

 <br></br>
 This constitution was passed by the Annual General Meeting of IT Society at CQAR1003, Faculty of Computing Informatics, Multimedia University, at 8.01 pm on 3
 August 2015 with immediate effect.

+Details below are already reflected in the constitution above and are not to be treated as amendments to be read separately in addition to the constitution.
+They merely record details of changes to the document over time.

+**Changelog**
++ 3/8/2015 :
+    The Constitution was adopted by IT Society during its inaugural Annual General Meeting.
++ 26/7/2024 :
+    Amendments by renaming Regulation 2: Definition of Membership in IT Society to Regulation 2: Membership.
+    Merging Regulation 3: Responsibilities of IT Society Members into Regulation 2: Membership.
+    General Meeting.